AgentMC/Sao20/Translate/En/Part7.md

 "Yup, I think that it is impossible to go through the South Gate, but...... what about other gates?"

-She stared at the face of Kirito who quickly responded with another question.
+She stared at the face of Kirito and quickly responded with another question.

 "...
 You mean that the carriage has crossed the Timeless Wall and moved to Eastern Centoria or Western Centoria.......?"